docsforadobe/javascript-tools-guide/docs/user-interface-tools/defining-behavior-with-event-callbacks-and-listeners.md

 ```

 This value is false by default, so if it is not supplied, the handler can respond only in the bubbling phase
-when the object’s descendent is the target, or when the object is itself the target of the event (the
+when the object's descendent is the target, or when the object is itself the target of the event (the
 at-target phase).

 To distinguish which of multiple registered handlers is being executed at any given time, the event object